-- Anti-Money Laundering and Investigations: Reviews and assesses transaction monitoring alerts, raises suspicious transaction reports to the CBUAE and conducts thematic reviews on existing portfolio - Sanctions Advisory: Implements and administers the Sanctions Program and provides sanctions advisory on clients and transactions - Regulatory Advisory & Assurance: Provides advice on regulatory matters and performs annual compliance risk assessment.
-Acts as primary channel of communication with regulators and manages nonfinancial periodic and Ad-hoc reporting to CBUAE.
+- Anti-Money Laundering: reviews and assesses transaction monitoring alerts, raises suspicious transaction reports to the CBUAE and conducts thematic reviews on existing portfolio - Client Acceptance Advisory: Responsible for implementing KYC risk assessment of new products and services; administers the Banks KYC program including training and awareness. - Sanctions Advisory and monitoring: Implements and administers the Sanctions Program and provides sanctions advisory on clients and transactions - Regulatory Advisory & Assurance: Provides advice on regulatory matters and performs annual compliance risk assessment.
+Acts as primary channel of communication with regulators and manages nonfinancial periodic and Ad-hoc reporting to CBUAE and SCA.